RemkoPr/icra2025-SMI-tactile-sensing/README.md

 # Repo structure

-`code` contains readout code for the fingertips.
-In the paper, the SMI fingertip was read by an Arduino UNO, the microphone was read by an Arduino MKR 1000 WiFi.
+`code > arduino` contains readout firmware for the fingertips.
+In the paper, the SMI fingertip was read by an Arduino UNO or our [Halberd coupling](https://github.com/RemkoPr/airo-halberd/tree/main), the microphone was read by an Arduino MKR 1000 WiFi.

+`code > python` contains code to communicate with the readout microcontrollers from a remote machine over a serial connection.

 `data` contains the data files used in the paper.